mistakemp4/neocities/src/data/blog/Clinical Trial- My deeply personal analysis.md

 But then comes Angel’s breaking point.
 They don’t show up for a shot, their room is a mess, and the next time they do, there’s paranoia before the shot, a creeping sense of surveillance, and the overwhelming, crushing weight of betrayal.
 The world around them starts becoming dark, blurred, distorted.
 The sluggish movement, the blurry screen, the way everything speeds up.... it’s an uncomfortably realistic depiction of how trauma rewires perception.
 Angel is talking to Lee after the shot, self deprecating with "_I'm an insane freak though.
 I should have put that down when I signed up._" And Lee invited them outside to talk.

-The night air feels different here... a moment of uneasy clarity.
+The night air feels different here... a moment of uneasy clarity.;

 Angel: _"My life would need so much fixing that time and time again I have proven I can't do by myself."_
-The confession comes slowly, painfully.
+The confession comes slowly, painfully.;

-Angel: _"I don't really have anyone I'm close with in real life right now."_ Angel: _"It went.....
+Angel: _"I don't really have anyone I'm close with in real life right now."_; Angel: _"It went.....
 I don't know what to do...."_ _"Anyway, he's the one who invited me to his place.
 'To hang out,' he said.
 I believed him."_

-The details spill out in fragments, each word heavier than the last:
+The details spill out in fragments, each word heavier than the; last:

 _"I just kind of froze.
 I let it happen.
 I've been really lonely.
 And I figured, you know, some people do that.
 They hook up like that."_
 _"Since then, I've just avoided him at work.
 I try not to look at him.
 But it’s not a big place.
 He's friends with a lot of the guys in the back."_
 _"They still like him better.
 Snff...
 Sorry."_
 _"I told him it hurt my feelings that he didn’t even bother to hang out with me first.
 And I cried, and it was so embarrassing...
 He said it was a misunderstanding.
 And then he hugged me.
 And then he started touching me again.
 I tried to push him away at first.
 But I froze up again.
-I just couldn't believe it."_
+I just couldn't believe it."_;

-Lee: _"Angel, have you called the police?"_
+Lee: _"Angel, have you called the police?"_;

 Angel: _"What, so they can call me a liar?
 I'm so stupid I don't even remember what day I went to his house.
 I never got his address either.
 After I got out of his car, I walked to the bus stop in the rain.
 When I got home, I took a scalding hot shower.
-Everything you're not supposed to do."_
+Everything you're not supposed to do."_;

 Angel: _"Why should I have to quit?
-How is that fair?"_
+How is that fair?"_;

 Angel: _"Like I know I'm dense.
 I know I'm not as aware of my surroundings as I should be."_

 This scene is one of the most gut-wrenching in the game, not just because of what Angel reveals, but because of _how_ they reveal it.
 Their words come in bursts, hesitant and disjointed, mirroring the way trauma is often processed.
 Not as a clear, linear memory, but as fragments, moments, emotions that refuse to be neatly categorized.
 The dialogue feels heartbreakingly real, exposing the deep shame and self-blame that so often accompanies abuse.
 Angel's belief that they should have "seen it coming," their fear of not being believed, their isolation and helplessness it all builds into an overwhelming, suffocating weight.